LeoBertini/precog-esgf-intake/README.md

  'expc' :   Downward Flux of Particulate Organic Carbon fully-resolved at depth [mol m-2 s-1]
 ```

-This self-guided notebook demonstrates a compound search, an exemple add-on function for screening ESFG catalogue hits,
+This self-guided notebook demonstrates a compound search, an exemple add-on function for screening ESGF catalogue hits,
 how to instanciate the download manager and how to automatically fetch corresponding ocean grid cell measure variables
 ```areacello``` and ```volcello``` for the selected models.